Facebook

 6. Alcohol abuse causes lasting harm to family members and loved ones.

-7 Stages Of Alcohol Use Disorder (A.K.A.
-Alcoholism/addiction)
+7 Stages Of Alcoholism

-1. Abstinence
+Stages of Alcoholism 1.
+Abstinence

 Alcohol addiction can start before the drinking if a person has attitudes and perceptions consistent with those of addicts.

-2.Initial Use
+Stages of Alcoholism 2.Initial Use

 Initial use can include the experimental use of alcohol, occasional use or occasional binge drinking (5-10 drinks in a sitting once or twice a year).
 Initial use of alcohol may not yet be a problem for the user or those close to him or her.
 Occasional binge drinking or abuse may cause difficulties while the user is under the influence or the following day.
 He or she has not reached the stage of addiction.

-3. High Risk Use
+Stages of Alcoholism 3.
+High Risk Use

 High risk refers to increased drinking and frequency of drinking as well poor decision-making while under the influence.
 At this stage, the pattern and frequency of alcohol abuse is high enough to be dangerous for the drinker and those around him or her.

-4. Problematic Use
+Stages of Alcoholism 4.
+Problematic Use

 Problematic use of alcohol occurs when the negative consequences of drinking become evident.
 Health issues, including impaired liver function or sexually transmitted diseases arise.
 Driving under the influence (DUI) or other drinking-related legal problems occur.
 Family and friends notice there is a problem.

-5. Early Stage of Dependency
+Stages of Alcoholism 5.
+Early Stage of Dependency

 The early stage of alcohol addiction is characterized by noticeable lifestyle changes.
 The user begins to miss work.
 He or she picks fights with family members and friends while under the influence.
 He or she chooses to drink despite negative consequences.
 At this point, treatment or rehab is most effective.

-6. Middle Stage of Dependency
+Stages of Alcoholism 6.
+Middle Stage of Dependency

 During the middle stage of alcoholism, negative consequences escalate.
 The user loses his or her job due to too many absences.
 Alcohol-induced fights end relationships.
 The effects of the negative consequences of alcoholism become irreversible.

-7. Crisis Stage of Dependency
+Stages Of Alcoholism 7.
+Crisis Stage of Dependency

 At this crisis point, everyone is aware of the effects of alcoholism, including the alcoholic.
 Serious health problems ensue.
 The alcoholic is rarely without a drink, but believes he or she is fooling everyone.
 This stage frequently results in alcohol-related deaths for the users if they do not enter treatment.